About Gin Rummy’s History

 Card games found their way into the digital world via personal computers: the first PCs appeared in the 1980s.
 Over time, Microsoft’s operating systems came with the first pre-installed game packs.
 Most people who were around at the time will most likely remember Solitaire in particular.

 In the meantime, access to computers and the Internet has become commonplace, and instead of a home computer, many people always have mobile devices at their fingertips.
+As people naturally want to play, there are constantly numerous new games for PCs, consoles, and as apps.

 Gin Rummy History: Gin Rummy Online at the Gin Rummy Palace

 Yet classic card games are also being made available in this new form, for example here at the Palace of Cards.
 This also applies to Gin Rummy: Since 2023, you can play Gin Rummy live online against players from all over the world at the Gin Rummy Palace.
-Feel free to drop by for a few rounds!